saulfabregwiivc/PicoDrive/README.md

 On all platforms with physical mouse support, PicoDrive can use real mouse input to emulate a Sega Mouse or the Pico Pen.
 A physical mouse can be operated in either a captured or uncaptured state, selectable via the `Capture mouse` hotkey.
 Mouse mode can be activated by setting `mouse` as the input device for one of the pads.
 It depends on the game as to which pad should be used for mouse input.
 More information is located in `platform/base_readme.txt`.

+### Sega Menacer and Light Phaser and Konami Justifier

+PicoDrive can use a physical mouse for light gun emulation on all platforms with mouse support.
+This can be activated by selecting an input device of either `light gun` or `justifier`.
+The `light gun` setting represents the Sega Menacer for the Mega Drive or the Light Phaser for the Master System; it may be attached to either pad input port.
+The `justifier` is only available on input 2.
+Supplementary information is provided in `platform/base_readme.txt`.

 ### Sega Pico and SC-3000 Keyboards